robotics-action-group/hand-rl/getting_started.md

 The above command starts the container `sim-isaac` in `dev` mode, opens a tty into the container and mounts the project source code.

 ### 1.6 Attach VS Code to the container.
 `Ctrl+Shift+p` in VS Code and type in `Dev Container: Attach to Running Container`.
-Make sure extensions Dev Containers are already setup.
+Make sure extension 'Dev Containers' are already setup.

 ### 1.7 `hand-rl` repo should in `/workspace` and so is `isaaclab` folder.